Shop ‘Ferocactus gracilis coloratus – Fire Barrel Cactus’ Care and Info | Planet Desert

 Don't miss out on this opportunity to add something truly exceptional to your garden.
 Order your very own fire barrel cactus for sale today!

-Additionally, if you want to learn more about other popular barrel cacti, click here to read about the Barrel cactus varieties.
+Additionally, if you want to learn more about other popular barrel cacti, click here, opens in a new tab to read about the Barrel cactus varieties.

 Bloom Season Late spring, early summer